semente/django-smuggler/README.rst

 -----------------

 2010-02-11
-    Renamed urls from import/export to load/dump to reflect recent changes (c276b07)
+    Renamed urls from import/export to load/dump

 Contributing